AlexNykoliak/Testclockify/README.md

 # Testclockify
 An app that receive a list of records entered in Clockify through the API.
-In our case, these are tasks that were recorded earlier through the site.
+In our case, these are tasks that were recorded earlier through clockify.
 App is devided for two parts: 'backend' - where we have our logic and 'frontend' - which will help us to provide separation of concerns in the future when it will be necessary.

 # TechStack
 - Django